 Together as One: Leaving & Cleaving

 Throughout Scripture, God often utilizes marriage as a metaphor to convey his love toward his chosen people (Isaiah 62:5b) and Christ’s love for the church (Ephesians 5:25).
 The relationship we have with Jesus provides essential principles that are helpful to consider as we seek to nurture and grow our marriage.
-One important principle for married couples to consider is the union God wants us to have with him.
-Deuteronomy 13:4 “Ye shall walk after the LORD your God, and fear him, and keep his commandments, and obey his voice, and ye shall serve him, and cleave unto him.”
+One important principle for married couples to consider is the union God wants us to have with him by “cleav[ing] unto him” (Deut.
+13:4).

-God’s desire is for us to “cleave unto him.”
-In order for the process of cleaving to take place, there first must be a leaving of the things, which are not of him.
-This means we leave other gods, whatever form they may take, and join to him alone as our God.
-Next, we cleave to his authority, his Word, and seek to follow our Savior’s example.
-As we follow him, we find instruction for those called to marriage to “leave” father and mother and “cleave” unto our spouse (Genesis 2:24).
-It is beneficial for couples to consider this process not only as it relates to parents, but also other aspects of life.
-Keep in mind that what works for some couples does not always work for others.
+In order for the process of cleaving to take place, there first must be a leaving of things which are not of him.
+This means we leave other gods, whatever form they may take, and join to him alone as our God by cleaving to his authority, his Word, and seeking to follow Christ’s example.
+Genesis 2:24 encourages the “leave” aspect as well as the “cleave” aspect not just for a couple’s benefit as it relates to their parents, but also for other aspects of life.

 The Hebrew meaning of the word “leave” in Genesis 2:24 is to “leave behind,” “depart from,” or “let loose.”
-In other words, letting loose is the releasing of something that once was tied.
-Consider a horse tied to a post or fence; to release it would be to untie the rope holding the horse and let it go without expecting to tie it up again.
-This is the process God calls couples into when they commit to marriage.
+Letting loose is the releasing of something that once was tied.
+This process is what God calls couples into when they commit to marriage.

 The family you grew up in is your family of origin.
 Many perceptions are shaped by your family of origin including how you see God, yourself, and others.
 In addition, your unique family structure, daily routines, and early childhood experiences form your relating patterns and beliefs about how life and relationships work.
 These developmental years mold our answers to crucial questions such as: Am I loved for who I am or for what I do?
 Is God present or distant?
 Can I make a mistake and still experience being valued?
 The answers to such questions influence your temperament and insecurities as well as how you experience love, approach life, and view relationships.

-Leaving father and mother involves a complex process of both maintaining ties and responsibilities toward the previous generation, while shifting loyalties to a primary covenantal marriage relationship.
-This can bring up difficult feelings of loss and requires a redefinition in aspects of family roles, membership, and boundaries.
-Who comes first, parent or spouse?
+Leaving father and mother involves a complex process of both maintaining ties and responsibilities toward the previous generation, while shifting loyalties to a primary covenantal marriage relationship and the difficult realities around redefining certain relationships.
 The “leaving” process also extends beyond parents.
 Each spouse has a primary loyalty commitment to the other that cannot be divided by children, parents, grandparents, employers, friends or other influences outside the marriage relationship.
-Jesus taught us nothing is to come between husband and wife (Matthew 19:6).
-It is important to be sensitive to your spouse’s feelings when talking about the past and past relationships.
+Jesus taught us nothing is to come between husband and wife (Matt.
+19:6).
+This is reflective of the relationship Jesus desires with us.

 • Unresolved issues or conflict from family of origin or the past.